zostay/RakuWAPI/README.md

 2.0 Layer 0: Server
 -------------------

 A P6SGI application server is a program capable of running P6SGI applications as defined by this specification.

+A P6SGI application server typically implements some variant of web service.
+This typically means implementing an HTTP/1.x protocol service or a related protocol such as CGI, FastCGI, SCGI, etc. An application server also manages the application lifecycle and executes the application, providing it with a complete environment, and processing the response from the application to determine how to respond to the origin.

+An application server SHOULD strive to be as flexible as possible to allow as many unusual interactions, subprotocols, and upgrade protocols to be implemented as possible within the connection.

 ### 2.0.0 Locating Applications